delucks/colorman/README.md

-# X11 Color Manager
+# colorman X11 Color Manager

 This script downloads and manipulates color palettes for X11 based Linux systems.
 It includes functionality to download color palettes from the site [dotshare.it](http://dotshare.it), and generate color palettes from image files (wallpapers).

-I've forked this from https://github.com/everett1992/wp, and included a bunch of extra functionality.
+I've forked this from https://github.com/everett1992/wp, rewrote most of it in python, and included a bunch of extra functionality.

 The color extraction scripts were taken from [this blog post](http://charlesleifer.com/blog/using-python-and-k-means-to-find-the-dominant-colors-in-images/) with normalization reddit user radiosilence.